kristianmandrup/schema-to-yup/Readme.md

 Note that if you use these extra properties, the JSON Schema is no longer valid if used in a context where JSON Schema validation is performed.

-We will likely later support normalization and de-normalization of a JSON Schema as well if requested by the community.
+We could later support normalization and de-normalization of a JSON Schema (if requested by the community).

+## Quick start

+Install

+`npm install json-schema-to-yup -S` or `yarn add json-schema-to-yup`

+Use

 ```js
 const schema = {